Shakesbeery/vigipy/README.md

 * rfet() - Reporting fisher's exact test
 * LongitudinalModel() - Apply any model across time to view signal evolution
 * convert() - Convert a table of AEs, product and counts into a format for analysis
+* convert_binary() - Convert product presence to a binary matrix and event counts to either binary or full counts
+* convert_multi_item() - Use co-occuring product columns to generate multi-item rows

 ## Getting Started